 In FCPSOn schools, each student receives an FCPS-issued laptop to access dynamic resources and participate in learning tailored to student's individual needs at school and home.
 FCPSOn's transformation of learning leads to Portrait of Graduate outcomes for ALL students.
 Portrait of a Graduate skills include collaborating with peers, problem-solving, and creating original work.
 FCPSOn provides students with real-world technology skills that will be essential as adults.
 It supports teachers with what they do best by supporting them through ongoing dynamic professional learning for teachers that will result in purposeful, collaborative student learning experiences.
-In fiscal year 2020, all high school students are provided with laptops with additional roll out of the program in fiscal years 2021, 2022, 2023 for middle school students, elementary school students grades 5 and6, and elementary school students grades 3 and 4 respectively.
+In fiscal year 2020, all high school students were provided with laptops as scheduled.
+Due to the COVID-19 pandemic and the need for distance learning, all middle schools students were also provided with laptops ahead of scheduled roll out.
+By fiscal year 2021, all elementary school students will be provided with laptops to facilitate distance learning due to the pandemic.